AriesLR/ALR-VS-Mods/ToastLib/README.md

 ```

 This will display:
-“You have 3 new messages.”
+"You have 3 new messages."

-Example 2 — Using a language key with placeholders:
+**Example 2 - Using a language key with placeholders:**

 Suppose your mod has a language entry: